camilaDiToro/SO/README.md

     user@linux:$ nasm qemu gcc make

-2- Build the Toolchain
+2- Compile the kernel

-Execute the following commands on the x64BareBones project directory:
+Execute the following commands on the x64BareBones project directory.
+This will compile the proyect inside the following docker: agodio/itba-so:1.0

-    user@linux:$ cd Toolchain user@linux:$ make all
+    user@linux:~/SO/$ ./compile.sh

-3- Build the Kernel
+3- Run the kernel

 From the x64BareBones project directory run:

-    user@linux:$ make all

-4- Run the kernel

-From the x64BareBones project directory run:

-    user@linux:$ ./run.sh
+    user@linux:~/SO/$ ./run.sh

-Author: Rodrigo Rearden (RowDaBoat) Collaborator: Augusto Nizzo McIntosh